DOCA NVMe Emulation Application Guide

 add_listenerRPC is called.
 SPDK then pauses all poll groups.

-Look up the representor by its VUID – The transport searches for a representor using a given VUID.
+Lookup for representor by VUID – The transport searches for a representor using a given VUID.

 Create emulated PCIe device – Once the representor is found, the transport creates an emulated PCIe device and assigns it to a poll group.